cgpalmer/ms4/README.md

 1. As a returning user, I want to be able to log in easily.
 2. As a returning user, I want to be able to modify my delivery details.
 3. As a returning user, I want to be able to modify one of my reviews.
-4. As a returning user, I want to be able to delete one of my reviews.
+4. As a returning user, I want to be able to add a review.
 5. As a returning user, I want to be able to delete one of my reviews.
 6. As a returning user, I want to be able to upload one of my own images to use.
 7. As a returning user, I want to be able to use a previous upload in a purchase.
 8. As a returning user, I want to be able to see my order history.
-9. As a returning user, I want to be able to see my previous products.
+9. As a returning user, I want to be able to see my previous purchases.
 10. As a returning user, I want to be able to download my digital purchase.
 11. As a returning user, I want to be able to change my password.
 12. As a returning user, I want to be able to log out when I am done.